folio-org/stripes/doc/quick-start.md

 ## Platform development

 The easiest way to work on multiple applications simultaneously is with a Yarn workspace.
-Create a new workspace with the stripes-cli `workspace` commmand.
+Create a new workspace with the stripes-cli `workspace` command.
 This command is interactive and will prompt for the `ui-*` modules you would like to include.
 Be sure to select a platform such as `stripes-sample-platform` as well.
 Selected modules will be git-cloned and installed automatically.

 ```
 $ stripes workspace